Does It Snow in Paris

 Recent Memorable Snow Events in Paris

 • November 21, 2024 – The Caetano storm brought early season snow to Paris and the Ile-de-France region.
 Authorities issued an orange alert and predicted about 1 to 3 centimeters for certain parts.
 The incident shows the city can get measurable snow outside the mid-winter months.
+By February 2025, the city had seen almost nothing worth photographing.

 Where to Go in Paris if You Want Snow Photos